File: Minimalism, living better with less

 • a Filson backpack.

-I save a huge amount of time.
-My clothes give me great pleasure every time, they are a second skin for me .
-I maintain them carefully and repair them when necessary.
-Today my collection is complete.
+I save a lot of time.
+My clothes give me great pleasure every time, they are a second skin to me .
+I take care of them carefully and repair them when necessary.
+Today, my collection is complete.

 My latest purchase is a Filson backpack.
-It replaces two of my travel bags, given second hand.
+It replaces two of my travel bags, given away second-hand.

-How to manage the arrival of a new item of clothing or an object in general?
+How to deal with the arrival of a new item of clothing or an object in general?

-An object that goes in = an object that comes out.
-So I know in advance what needs to be replaced or supplemented.
+One thing in = one thing out.
+So I know in advance what needs to be replaced or completed.

-Second hand is my first choice: you find originality, quality and an unbeatable price.
-I only acquire pieces that I have a crush on, with quality and in noble materials, without artificial materials.
+Second-hand is my first choice: you can find originality, quality and an unbeatable price.
+I only buy pieces that I have a crush on, with quality and in noble materials, without artificial materials.

-I refuse to be given objects as gifts, or gift vouchers for stores.
-Either these brands don't interest me, or they're burdening me and forcing me to choose something I can do without.
-In rare cases, I accept and offer them to people who need them.
+I refuse to be offered objects as gifts, nor gift vouchers for stores.
+Either these brands do not interest me, or it is a burden and forces me to choose an object that I can do without.
+In rare cases, I accept and I offer them to people who need them.

 Zero Waste